Qquaded/CMAPI/README.md

 ## Contributing

 To become a verified creator and have your mods featured, submit your mod to the [Luaq Discord Server](https://discord.gg/PPpVrxFsrc).
-Our team will review your submission for inclusion.
+Verified creators gain the ability to create mods directly in-game, allowing for a more integrated and immersive development experience.
+Our team will review your submission for verification and inclusion.
 Contributions are welcome, so feel free to fork the repository and create a pull request with your improvements.